 What Is the Best Material for a Ski Mask?

 Get a mask that’s either a synthetic blend of polyester and spandex fabrics or merino wool.
-Avoid cotton, as it will retain moisture and be cold against the skin (unless you are looking for a mask to wear around mountain areas and not while physically skiing).
+Avoid cotton, as it will retain moisture and be cold against the skin (unless you’re looking for a mask to wear around indoor mountain areas and not while physically skiing).

 Do Ski Resorts Require Face Coverings Due to COVID?

 As of the 2021-2022 season, many ski resorts no longer still require face coverings outside or on lifts.
 However, they do still require face coverings in indoor restaurants and on transportation like buses, trams, or gondolas.
 Remember to check with your specific resort and destination for any mask protocols still in place.

 Many brands recommend finding a mask that is CDC-compliant, meaning it is double- or triple-layer, or has an integrated fabric or filter to reduce the spread of respiratory droplets.
 However, resorts tend to accept most buffs, neck gaiters, and balaclavas as long as they cover the nose and mouth.